as-bowley/blade-google-material-symbols-icons/README.md

 ## Maintainers

-Blade Google Material Symbols is developed and maintained by Emendo.
+Blade Google Material Symbols is developed and maintained by Kienso.

 ## License